jupyter-server/enterprise_gateway/docs/source/config-options.md

     Spark only.
 This variable allows users to add additional spark options to the current set of options specified in the corresponding kernel.json file.
 This variable is purely optional with no default value.
-In addition, it is the responsibility of the the user setting this value to ensure the options passed are appropriate relative to the target environment.
+In addition, it is the responsibility of the user setting this value to ensure the options passed are appropriate relative to the target environment.
 Because this variable contains space-separate values, it requires appropriate quotation.
-For example, to use with the elyra/nb2kg docker image, the environment variable would look something like
+For example, to use with the notebook docker image jupyterhub/k8s-singleuser-sample , the environment variable would look something like
     this:

     docker run ... -e KERNEL_EXTRA_SPARK_OPTS=\"--conf spark.driver.memory=2g
-    --conf spark.executor.memory=2g\" ... elyra/nb2kg
+    --conf spark.executor.memory=2g\" ... jupyterhub/k8s-singleuser-sample

   KERNEL_ID=<from user> or <system generated>
     This value represents the identifier used by the Jupyter framework to identify